tustin2121/James_Somerton_Transcripts/_videos/CODEBREAKER.md

 <compare>
 <james {% include timecode %}>

 For instance, the Poetic and <mark fc=false>Prosaic Edda</mark>, the predominant source of what we know of Viking culture, <mark fc=false>was written by a single monk in Iceland</mark>.
-These stories were collected from oral traditions, runestones, and scavenged from what writings could be found before they were destroyed by Christians. <mark fc>Writings in these Eddas now explicitly decry homosexual acts between men, deeming them as being shameful and unmanly.</mark>
+These stories were collected from oral traditions, rune stones, and scavenged from what writings could be found before they were destroyed by Christians. <mark fc>Writings in these Eddas now explicitly decry homosexual acts between men, deeming them as being shameful and unmanly.</mark>

 </james>
 <comment id="prose_edda">